-As a result of the implementation of the WTO Agreement, compared with the GATT, wider coverage has been provided that includes not only goods but also trade in services and intellectual property rights.
-In line with this, imposition of unilateral measures has been prohibited in a broad range of fields.
-As explained later, the United States expanded the scope of application of Section 301 to include services market liberalization and intellectual property rights, in addition to trade in goods.
-However, it is not allowed under the WTO system for the United States to take unilateral measures against violation of the TRIPS Agreement and GATS outside WTO procedures.
+With respect to any issues within the scope of the WTO Agreements, the imposition of retaliatory measures such as unilateral tariff increases and quantitative restrictions, violates GATT Article I (General MFN Treatment), Article II (Schedules of Concessions), Article XI (General Elimination of Quantitative Restrictions) and Article XIII (Non-Discriminatory Administration of Quantitative Restrictions), etc., irrespective of its procedural background.
+In addition, the threat of unilateral tariff increases may have an immediate impact on trade, which can be recognized as nullification and impairment of benefits under the GATT.
+Especially, after the enforcement of the WTO Agreements, compared with the GATT, the WTO Agreements has a wider coverage including not only trade in goods but also trade in services and intellectual property rights.
+In line with this, the imposition of unilateral measures has been prohibited in a broad range of fields.
+The United States expanded the scope of application of Section 301 to include services market liberalization and intellectual property rights, in addition to trade in goods.
+However, it is not allowed under the WTO system for the United States to take unilateral measures against violation of the TRIPS Agreement or GATS, etc. without the WTO dispute settlement procedures.

-In light of the two considerations above, we have categorized unilateral measures based on the combination of: (1) the causes of imposition of measures (whether it is due to the counter party violating the WTO Agreement or impairing benefits under the WTO Agreement, or the cause is nullification or impairment of benefits in areas not covered by the WTO, such as violation of human rights); and (2) the nature of the measures imposed (whether the measures violate the WTO Agreement or do not violate the WTO Agreement as in the case of, for example, tariff increases within bound rates).
+In light of the two considerations above, we have categorized unilateral measures based on the criteria of: (1) the causes of imposition of measures (whether it is due to the target country's violation of the WTO Agreements or impairing benefits under the WTO Agreements, or the cause is nullification or impairment of benefits in areas not covered by the WTO, such as violation of human rights); and (2) the nature of the measures imposed (whether the measures violate the WTO Agreement or do not violate the WTO Agreement as in the case of, for example, tariff increases within bound rates).
 Figure II-15, below, shows the results of the categorization and regulations related to each category.
-As indicated in the chart, the measures in question, except for Field D, may violate Article 23 of the DSU and/or be inconsistent with the WTO Agreement.